Question: Does the University of Maryland University College offer Stateside Associate of Arts (AA) degrees?

 Note: Students should also contact the MYCAA administrators to discuss in detail whether or not their chosen AA program of study is eligible for MYCAA funding.

-Will UMUC be developing additional AA degree programs?
+Will the University be developing additional AA degree programs?

 Not at this point in time.

-If a spouse and/or veteran is currently enrolled in a BS degree at UMUC, will he/she be able to add an AA degree to his/her program plan?
+If a spouse and/or veteran is currently enrolled in a BS degree at the University of Maryland University College, will he/she be able to add an AA degree to his/her program plan?

 A student should be able to add an additional plan of AA.
 It would either be handled at the time of admissions or if the request is made through the student’s advisor.